 Chloe Farahar (she/they) PhD

 “I was diagnosed at age 32 after a lifetime of being told I am “weird”, “odd”, “stand-offish”, and “unapproachable”.
 I struggled to make friends, and experienced bouts of depression and constant anxiety.
 It was only once I realised I was Autistic that I found my “group of weird” – the Autistic community, and my new friend Annette.
 Together, Annette and I explored what being Autistic meant for us, and now we work together on projects and research to help other Autistics learn to find their “group of weird”.
-I hope that via SYA? you too can find your place in the world.”
+I hope that via Aucademy you too can find your place in the world.”

 – Dr Chloe Farahar

-Dr Chloe Farahar (she/they) completed a PhD in social psychology with a programme of research specifically attempting to improve the dominant discourse surrounding “mental illnesses” (neuro-divergences).
+Dr Chloe Farahar (they/she) completed a PhD in social psychology with a programme of research specifically attempting to improve the dominant discourse surrounding “mental illnesses” (neuro-divergences).
 Using social psychological theory, Chloe created, developed, and uses a play (Stigmaphrenia©; Farahar, 2012) about the neuro-divergent nature of what is currently (and incorrectly) referred to as “madness” and “mental illness” in order to improve public attitude and behaviour, but more importantly, perceptions of the self.

 Dr Farahar has a chapter on the use of her play Stigmaphrenia to reduce mental health stigma in the July 2020 release of The Neurodiversity Reader: Exploring Concepts, Lived Experience and Implications for Practice, edited by Dr Damian Milton.